 What are the government guidelines for carrying out aesthetics treatments in the UK?

-By all accounts, including a government-commissioned review of the UK aesthetics industry in 2023, it’s a fragmented picture.
+By all accounts, including a government-commissioned review of the UK aesthetics industry, which was carried out in 2023, it’s a fragmented picture.

 Currently, the UK’s laws and regulations for aesthetics focus on two main areas: the supply of prescription-only drugs (including botulinum toxin AKA Botox) via a prescribing medical professional and on the safety of work premises.